jgoergen/PythonVerlet/README.md

-# Python Verlet Algorythm
+# Python Verlet Algorithm
-My attempt at the popular ( velocity-less ) Verlet Algorythm written in Python.
-This is based on my JavaSscript implementation which can be found [here](https://github.com/jgoergen/VerletAlgorythm).
+My attempt at the popular ( velocity-less ) Verlet Algorithm written in Python.
+This is based on my JavaSscript implementation which can be found [here](https://github.com/jgoergen/JavascriptVerletAlgorithm).

+A stripped down Arduino C version can be found [here](https://github.com/jgoergen/ArduinoVerlet).

 #### Basically all of this math has been pulled together from research online.
 I am definetley not good enough at math to come up with most of these equations myself, so the truly heavy lifting has been lifted / adapted from resources found all over the internet.